haoliuhoward/howardliu-lab/content/authors/Howard Liu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Lab Founder & Co-Director
+# - Lab Founder & Co-Director
+- Principal Investigator
-# - Principal Investigators
+# - Graduate student
 # - Researchers